Railroads & Locomotives Railroad Operations Horseshoe Curve

 Baldwin Centipede locomotive 5827 and an unseen mate shove hard against the class N5c cabin car as yet another in the parade of westbound Pennsylvania Railroad freights challenges the Allegheny Mountains at Horseshoe Curve west of Altoona.
 Frank Quin photo

-The curve, itself, remains active and serves as a vital connection in modern-day railroading, even with its designation as a National Historic Landmark since 1967.
-After the Pennsylvania Railroad days in 1968, the landmark has seen three additional owners: Penn Central, 1968-1976; Conrail, 1976-1999; and currently, Norfolk Southern Corp.
-Today, roughly 50-70 trains of both NS and Amtrak traverse what is now the Pittsburgh Line with the passenger rail carrier’s New York-Pittsburgh Pennsylvanian making a station stop in Altoona.
+The curve, itself, remains active and serves as a vital connection in modern-day railroading.
+After the Pennsylvania Railroad days ended in 1968, the landmark has seen three additional owners: Penn Central, 1968-1976; Conrail, 1976-1999; and currently, Norfolk Southern Corp.
+Today, roughly 50 freight and helper movements by NS and one Amtrak service traverse what is now the Pittsburgh Line with the passenger rail carrier’s New York-Pittsburgh Pennsylvanian train making a station stop in Altoona.

 The late Trains and Classic Trains Senior Editor J. David Ingles and his friend Dick Wallin visited the World Famous Horseshoe Curve in 1969.